 The Curb Radii Guidelines are specifically designed to continue to allow truck access, while enhancing safety and livability for other street users.
 The use of all travel lanes to determine the intersection's effective turning radius is intended to increase the effective turn radii for vehicles.

-Depending on the intersection geometry, requiring larger vehicles to turn into opposing lanes to negotiate the turn could preclude that vehicle from executing a RTOR, which could cause vehicles to experience delay.
-However, the guidelines specify that intersections which experience higher volumes of large vehicles would be designed for, as opposed to accommodate, those vehicles.
+Depending on the intersection geometry, requiring larger vehicles to turn into opposing lanes to negotiate the turn could preclude that vehicle from executing a RTOR, which could cause vehicles to experience delay.55 However, the guidelines specify that intersections which experience higher volumes of large vehicles would be designed for, as opposed to accommodate, those vehicles.
 In other words, on streets with low truck volumes, all travel lanes (both directions) would be used to determine the effective turning radius, whereas at intersections with high volumes of truck traffic the turning radius would be designed so that straddling of adjacent or opposing lanes does not occur.
-At these intersections, larger vehicles would still be able to negotiate a RTOR without straddling into opposing lanes, and there would be no increase in vehicle delay over existing conditions.
+At these intersections, larger vehicles would be no increase in vehicle delay over existing conditions.
 Furthermore, the BSP states that on designated truck routes, the turning radii would be designed for a 60-foot truck and that on arterial and commercial streets, the effects of the turn radius on truck movements should be evaluated.